 our names do not appear."

-Their ghostlike documentation fills a book of secret real estate listings that can never be sold or occupied by any other than those who are meant to discover an imagined life beneath their eaves.
+The ephemeral documentation of these fading objects and structures fills a book of imaginary real estate listings that can never be sold or occupied by any other than those who are meant to discover an imagined life beneath their eaves.

 All Images ©2022 Mohd Azlan Mohd Latib

 Essay ©2022 James Williamson